AnonymousRand/musescore_realistic_playback_plugins/README.md

 Change velocities of dynamics in bulk.

 ## BulkTempoChange
-Change velocities of tempo text markings in bulk--their text has to be formatted like the default ([something] = [tempo value]) and their tempo should follow the text.
+Change velocities of tempo text markings in bulk—their text has to be formatted like the default ([something] = [tempo value]) and their tempo should follow the text.

 ## ElementCounter
 Just a cool niche thing to count how many elements you've selected, when you want to feel like you did something.